harness/developer-hub/release-notes/platform.md

 #### New features and enhancements

 - We have added a security check to restrict SAML assertions to a single login.
 Any attempt to reuse a SAML assertion within its expiry period will now be rejected by Harness during login.
+Currently, this feature is behind the feature flag `PL_ENABLE_SAML_ASSERTION_CACHE`.
+Contact [Harness Support](mailto:support@harness.io) to enable the feature.
 (PL-55247, ZD-66114)

 #### Fixed issues